 Before you create and implement an effective communication plan, we recommend taking time to build an initial foundation.
 These key steps will help you:

 For example, if a student visits the Financial Aid department and needs to proceed to the Bursar’s office, the Financial Aid Advisor can make a note on the student’s record regarding the conversation and what the student’s next steps are.
 Upon arrival, the Bursar’s office can clearly see that information and be able to help the student in a seamless transition.
-The student won’t have to rehash what just occurred with Financial Aid.
+The student won’t have to rehash what just occurred with Financial Aid. - Encourage departmental collaboration to coordinate groups and avoid conflicting or overlapping messages.
+Broadly speaking, Admissions, Financial Aid, Academic Advising, Career Services, and Alumni Engagement should all work together.
+Incorporating other applicable groups, such as Residential Life or Athletics, will help ensure a truly comprehensive plan.

 The goal is to unify departments and share communications, so students are not hit with multiple emails, phone calls, or texts, especially on the same day.
-By working together, campus departments and groups can share their communications, especially when the content has enough similarities, such as getting the student through the enrollment process.
+By working together, campus departments and groups can share their communications, especially when the content has enough similarities, such as getting the student through the enrollment process. - Create a Center of Excellence (CoE), which monitors, updates and governs the student communication plan to ensure consistency.
+This is not intended to micro-manage or approve content, but rather to look at the communications as a whole, and periodically determine what works, what doesn’t work, and what can be improved.

 Having a dedicated group to evaluate the overall student communications gives great insight into what is sent, when, how frequently, and via specified channels.
 The CoE should function across these main pillars: Strategy & Planning, Building & Delivery, Maintaining & Operating, Adopting & Sustaining.